tw4l/brunnhilde-gui/README.md

 The GUI requires Brunnhilde v1.1.0 or higher.
 Version 1.2.4 or higher is recommended.
 Dependencies must be installed as explained in [Brunnhilde](http://github.com/timothyryanwalsh/brunnhilde) repo.

+#### Install PyQt4

+Install PyQt4 if not already installed.
+This step is necessary for Bitcurator 1.7.74.
+`sudo apt-get install python-qt4`

 #### GUI Installation in Bitcurator

 * Download tar.gz or zip file and extract to location of your choice (or clone repo with 'git clone).